viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 - Each printer registered with Universal Print is created as a device object in the customer's Microsoft Entra ID tenant and issued its own device certificate.
 Every connection from the printer is authenticated using this certificate.
 The printer can access only its own data and no other device's data
 - Applications can connect to Universal Print using either user, device, or application authentication.
 To ensure data security, it is highly recommended that only cloud applications use application authentication
 - Each acting application must register with Microsoft Entra ID and specify the set of permission scopes it requires.
 Microsoft's own acting applications - for example, the Universal Print connector - are registered with the Microsoft Entra ID service.
 Customer administrators need to provide their consent to the required permission scopes as part of onboarding the application to their tenant
-- Each authentication with Microsoft Entra ID from an acting application cannot extend the permission scope as defined by the acting client app.
+- Each authentication with Microsoft Entra ID from an acting application can't extend the permission scope as defined by the acting client app.
 This prevents the app from requesting additional permissions if the app is breached

 Additionally, Windows 11 includes MDM support to simplify printer setup for users.
 With initial support from Microsoft Intune<sup>[\[7\]](conclusion.md#footnote7)</sup>, admins can now configure policies to provision specific printers onto the user's Windows devices.